Pankaj260491/WP-Practical/README.md

 Create database from phpmyadmin as per your directory folder name.

-Run "Your host/folder name" on browser. like - http://localhost/wp-practical and choose the language for your site.
+Run "Your host/folder name" on browser. like - http://localhost/wp-practical and choose the language for site.

-Fill up database details to setup wp-config file.
+Fill up the database details to setup wp-config file.
 Like ( Database name, username, password, database host name,  table prefix )

 In next step add wordpress title, admin username, admin password and email & search engine visibility.

-In next step wordpress installation and setup ready for access just you need to fill your username and password.
+In next step wordpress installation and setup ready for access just you need to login with username and password.

 Login Credentials: